pyta-uoft/website/index.md

 ### W0101 Unreachable {#W0101}

-This error occurs when there is some code behind a "return" or "raise" statement.
+This error occurs when there is some code behind a `return` or `raise` statement.
 This code will never be run.

 ```python